December is National Drunk and Drugged Driving Prevention Month

 - Using a melon baller or other small scoop, or working with 2 spoons, form 9 “snowballs” a couple of inches apart on each of 2 cookie sheets.
 Bake snowballs 12 to 15 minutes, until lightly golden.
 Remove from oven and garnish each snowball with half a cherry and a couple of slivered almonds.
 Transfer to a rack or serving plate to cool.

 Community offerings: *

-* Many community offering have been postponed, changed or canceled as a result of the coronavirus/COVID 19.
-Please call the number listed for the event to verify availability, dates and times.
+Please call the number listed for the event to verify availability, dates, and times.